RCGP Northern Ireland

 Fellowship in Northern Ireland

-RCGPNI has a very active Fellowship programme with a number of members receiving their Fellowship since the introduction of the new pathway.
-If you would like to nominate a colleague for this esteemed accolade please contact Laura Orr on firstname.lastname@example.org or on 020 3188 7727.
+RCGPNI has a very active Fellowship programme with several distinguished General Practitioners receiving their Fellowship since the introduction of the new pathway in 2011.
+If you would like to nominate a colleague for this esteemed accolade please contact Laura Orr on email@example.com or on 020 3188 7727.

 - Associates in Training.
-RCGP NI engage with Associates in Training via a number of mediums including a bi-annual publication and educational events specifically targeted towards their needs including an annual Life as a Locum Event in March.
-The AiT rep for 2013/2014 is Dr Steven Kinnear.
-Should you wish to get in touch with Steven please contact email@example.com.
+RCGP NI engage with Associates in Training via a number of mediums including College wide member bulletins and educational events specifically targeted towards their needs, this includes the annual Life as a Locum Event in March.
+The next AiT event will be a computer workshop on the 30th August 2014.
+For more information or to register please contact firstname.lastname@example.org.
+The AiT rep for 2013-2014 is Dr Steven Kinnear.
+Should you wish to get in touch with Dr Kinnear please contact email@example.com

 - Continuing Professional Development.
-RCGPNI has an extensive educational programme for 2012/13 with concessional rates for members.
-Please use the events search to find a course for you.
-Online booking is now available.
-RCGP NI are currently creating their programme for 2014/2015, if you have any suggestions for events or courses please contact Laura at the above email address.
+RCGPNI has an extensive educational programme for 2013-2014 with concessional rates for members.
+Please use the website events search function to find a course for you and book online.
+Information is also available in the monthly member ebulletin.
+RCGP NI are currently creating their programme for 2015, if you have any suggestions for events or courses please contact firstname.lastname@example.org

 Links to information on other RCGP Northern Ireland groups and activity